Brian Ferentz: Offensive coordinator

-University of Maryland
+Maryland (2024)

 The University of Maryland hired Ferentz as a senior offensive assistant in April 2024.

-Fresno State University
+Fresno State (2025–present)

-On January 15, 2025, Ferentz was named as the tight ends coach for the Fresno State Bulldogs, announced by Fresno State head coach head coach Matt Entz.
+On January 15, 2025, Ferentz was named as the tight ends coach at California State University, Fresno (Fresno State) under head coach Matt Entz.
+On February 4, 2026, Ferentz was promoted to offensive line coach for the Bulldogs, replacing Zach Crabtree.

 Coaching philosophy

 Ferentz is an adherent to a pro-style, outside zone-based system, as is his father Kirk Ferentz.
 The blocking is based on the philosophy of longtime offensive line coach Alex Gibbs, who popularized zone blocking in the NFL, using smaller, quicker linemen.
 Recent rule changes in cut-blocking have reduced the effectiveness of the scheme, but several successful offenses in professional and collegiate football continue to use outside or wide zone running plays.
 Three of main proponents of the zone scheme in the 1990s, Kirk Ferentz, Gary Kubiak, and Mike Shanahan, all have sons who have followed in their fathers' footsteps and called plays.
-Unlike Kyle Shanahan and Klint Kubiak's modernized iterations, however, Kirk and Brian's Iowa offense has remained stagnant through the 2022 season.
+Unlike Kyle Shanahan and Klint Kubiak's modernized iterations, however, Kirk and Brian's Iowa offense remained stagnant through the 2022 season.
 Though Iowa's offenses are predictable as a result, Kirk and Brian believe execution mitigates predictability.

 Ferentz has coached several offensive skill positions despite his background as an offensive lineman.
 On his year as a running backs coach, Ferentz stated in 2020 during a coaching clinic "I'm like the worst running back coach in America.
 I was a shitty running back coach...
 I did it for a year, and I quit.
 It was too hard.
 I was no good at it."
 After taking over as quarterbacks coach in spring 2022, Ferentz told media "man, I got a lot to learn."

 Brian, like his father Kirk Ferentz, is an adherent to complementary football, a theory that believes a poor offense assists an excellent defense and finds advantage in field position rather than points.
 "We’ve got to know what kind of game we’re going to be in, " Ferentz said to a reporter in the summer of 2022.
 "Look at the worst defenses in the league.
 How often does it correlate with one of the better offenses in the league?
 More than you think.
 You just have to know who you are.
 You have to play complementary football."
 Ferentz had previously described his father's philosophy, saying the offense "needs to protect our defense and keep them out of bad positions.
 That means we need to protect the football.
 We need to change field position," adding "we need to score as many points as we can with the opportunities we have."